 Training Requirements and Competency Assessment

-Under no circumstances will any University employee work with compressed gas cylinders until he/she has attended training in the safe use of these devices.
+Under no circumstances will any university employee work with compressed gas cylinders until he or she has attended training in the safe use of these devices.
 This includes all new employees regardless of previous experience.
 The training program includes but is not limited to:

 - Information of the different types of compressed gas cylinders.